Last Updated on 03/12/2020 by Mandy

 - Consider how much time you have available to commit to this venture.
 If it is less than 15 hours a week, don’t waste your time and energy pursuing this opportunity.

 - Are you selling something in order to purchase this franchise?
 If so, wait for it to sell.

 - Do you have a good credit score?
 If not, it may still be possible.
 Contact Naritas to make an appointment to discuss your financial situation.
 There are a number of lenders who will be prepared to take on this risk, depending on the franchise fee and history of the group.

 - Draft a timeline which includes how much time you can allocate towards initial research, contacting franchisors, reviewing documents and obtaining business and legal advice.
 Make sure you have a 2-3 week window, for due diligence, signing contracts, obtaining finance and training.
 This period should have lighter commitments, and not be during school holidays!

 - Prepare a resume which includes all your professional, managerial and industry experience.
 This should highlight why you could be a great franchisee.

 - Check if there are any local part-time jobs available in your field, ask yourself whether a franchise still makes sense for you.
 When we do recruitment for franchisees, we see lots of inquiries from mums who just want a job!

-Mistakes new franchisees make and how to avoid them
+Advice for new franchisees and how to avoid making mistakes

 - It is not a good idea to pay money for a ‘new hot franchise’ according to what the media says.
 The minimum time to franchise an existing business in Australia is 12 months.
 The benefit of owning a franchise is to buy a system that has been proven over a period of time and in different locations.
 If the business model and brand are not well established you may be better of starting your own business (and brand).